chrisalexander55/ecmascript-sass-webpack-starter/README.md

 </head>
 ```

 > Big props go out to the maintainers at [GetHead.Info](http://gethead.info/).
-If your technical understanding of the Header element, and its siblings, is thin, I strongly encourage you visit their site to bulk-up your knowledge!
+If your technical understanding of the Head element, and its siblings, is thin, I strongly encourage you visit their site to bulk-up your knowledge!

 ## Other Helpers